 - How can we encourage people to come to hear the Good News?

 - How can we bring the presence of Christ from our parish community to the hearts of everyone both on Christmas and after?

 Here are some ideas from evangelization teams across the Diocese of Cleveland to help in answering these questions:

 During Advent, use one of the weekend’s homilies to include a segment on how we can be a welcoming presence during the holidays.
-Keith Strohm, speaker from the Catherine of Siena Institute, suggested in a talk on November 18th that a parish community leave the first 1/3 of the church pews open.
+Keith Strohm, from the Catherine of Siena Institute, suggested that a parish community leave the first 1/3 of the church pews open.
 Have those who are regular attendees walk those who come less frequently to the open section, and then take their seats in the back.
 While this may sound a little extreme for some, consider what welcoming gesture could be reasonably expected and shared this Advent with the parish community.

 Create a pamphlet or door hanger highlighting this year’s Advent programs and activities, as well as Confession times, Communal Reconciliation Services, Mass Times for Christmas, Parish Office Hours, ways that people could assist those in need, as well as how someone in need can get assistance.
 Ask volunteers to distribute door hangers in their neighborhoods (be sure to follow ordinances), or share a pamphlet with a friend or neighbor with a personal invitation.